openequella/openEQUELLA/CONTRIBUTING.md

 some of what the ant build used to do:

 * `JPFScanPlugin` - scanning for plug-in projects
-* `JPFPlugin` - default folder layout and settings for JPF plug-sin projects
+* `JPFPlugin` - default folder layout and settings for JPF plug-in projects
 * `JPFRunnerPlugin` - collecting plug-ins for deployment or running

 The root plug-in manually defines the sub-project location and their inter-project dependencies: